dimitri-nicolo/calico/security/firewall-integration.md

 2. Create a GlobalNetworkPolicy for address group mappings.

     For example, a GlobalNetworkPolicy can select a set of pods that require egress access to external workloads.
-In the following GlobalNetworkPolicy, the firewall controller creates an address group named, ‘default.production-microservice1’ in the Fortigate firewall.
-The members of ‘default.production-microservice1’ address group include IP addresses of nodes.
-Each node can host one or more pods whose label selector match with “"env == 'prod' && role == 'microservice1'".
+In the following GlobalNetworkPolicy, the firewall controller creates an address group named, `default.production-microservice1` in the Fortigate firewall.
+The members of `default.production-microservice1` address group include IP addresses of nodes.
+Each node can host one or more pods whose label selector match with `env == 'prod' && role == 'microservice1'`.
 Each GlobalNetworkPolicy maps to an address group in FortiGate Firewall.

     ```
     apiVersion: projectcalico.org/v3